pypa/setuptools-scm/README.md

-[setuptools-scm] extracts Python package versions from `git` or `hg` metadata instead of declaring them as the version argument or in a SCM managed file.
+[setuptools-scm] extracts Python package versions from `git` or `hg` metadata instead of declaring them as the version argument or in an SCM managed file.

 Additionally, [setuptools-scm] provides setuptools with a list of files that are managed by the SCM <br/>
 (i.e. it automatically adds **all of** the SCM-managed files to the sdist).<br/>
-Unwanted files must be excluded by discarding them via `MANIFEST.in`.
+Unwanted files must be excluded via `MANIFEST.in`.

 ## `pyproject.toml` usage